A dedicated article for developers is located here and updates when needed.

 It may sound funny, but to handle the blocking of cookies on your site, we use… cookies.
 Of course, these are cookies that won’t store personally identifiable data from users and are functional, non-track cookies.

 - cmplz_marketing: user has consented to the marketing level of cookies

-- cmplz_event_*: user has consent to a custom event defined by website owner
+- cmplz_event_*: user has consented to a custom event defined by the website owner

 - cmplz_choice: tells us if the user has made a choice or not

 - cmplz_stats: user has consented to the statistics level